Logotipo

 With Anthony Davis at his peak and strategic roster additions surrounding their stars, the Lakers possess legitimate championship potential if James maintains his remarkable late-career production and health.

-3. Which dark horse team could surprise contenders this NBA season?
+3. Which team carries the biggest title expectations this NBA season?

-The Oklahoma City Thunder, with Shai Gilgeous-Alexander’s superstar emergence and an influx of developing talent, possess the perfect combination of youth, defensive versatility, and organizational patience to exceed expectations dramatically.
+The defending-champion Oklahoma City Thunder, with Shai Gilgeous-Alexander’s superstar emergence and a deep core of young talent, possess the combination of youth, defensive versatility, and organizational patience to chase a repeat.

 4. How will Klay Thompson’s departure affect the Warriors’ playoff chances?